-"Public aquarium" means any place where fish or other aquatic animals are kept or maintained for public exhibit, sale, or trade.

-- (ee) "Service animal" means an animal specially trained to perform tasks for an individual with a disability, and as defined in the Americans with Disabilities Act. - (ff) "Small animal" includes but is not limited to hares, rabbits, chickens, turkeys, geese, ducks, doves, pigeons, game birds or other fowl. - (gg) "Vaccination" means a protective inoculation against rabies with an anti-rabies vaccine recognized and approved by the California Department of Public Health. - (hh) "Veterinary hospital" means any establishment maintained and operated by a veterinarian licensed by the State of California for the care and treatment of animals.

-- 6.04.170.
-Wild animal.(ii) "Wild animal" means any wild, exotic, dangerous or venomous animal including but not limited to mammals, fowl, fish, or reptiles.
-The term wild animal shall not include any bees when kept in conformance with the standards set forth in Chapter 6.0830. - (jj) "Zoo" means any organization which exhibits animals to the general public at regular specified hours, equaling at least thirty (30) hours a week for thirty-six (36) weeks a year, and whose animals, whether maintained for exhibit purposes or not, are not for sale to private individuals.
+- (aa) "Pet" means any animal kept for pleasure rather than utility. - (bb) "Pet shop" means a person or facility that obtains or keeps live animals for sale, exchange, barter, or hire to the general public as a principal or agent, or on consignment. - (cc) "Police dog" means any dog, especially trained for assistance to law enforcement officers, which is under the control of a law enforcement officer in the performance of official duties, including training and exercise. - (dd) "Premises" means any lot, parcel of land, or building owned, leased or rented by a person. - (ee) "Service animal" means an animal specially trained to perform tasks for an individual with a disability, and as defined in the Americans with Disabilities Act. - (ff) "Small animal" includes but is not limited to hares, rabbits, chickens, turkeys, geese, ducks, doves, pigeons, game birds or other fowl. - (gg) "Vaccination" means a protective inoculation against rabies with an anti-rabies vaccine recognized and approved by the California Department of Public Health. - (hh) "Veterinary hospital" means any establishment maintained and operated by a veterinarian licensed by the State of California for the care and treatment of animals. - (ii) "Wild animal" means any wild, exotic, dangerous or venomous animal.
+The term wild animal shall not include bees when kept in conformance with the standards set forth in Chapter 6.08. - (jj) "Zoo" means any organization which exhibits animals to the general public at regular specified hours, equaling at least thirty (30) hours a week for thirty-six (36) weeks a year, and whose animals, whether maintained for exhibit purposes or not, are not for sale to private individuals.